infumap/infumap/tools/gpu/README.md

 - each child service uses its own `run.sh` for setup and local supervision
 - the gateway uses its own `run.sh`
 - the top-level launcher monitors all child launchers and restarts a service if its launcher exits
-- requests sent through the gateway to `/image-extract` and `/pdf-extract` are serialized by a global GPU lock so only one heavy forwarded endpoint request runs at a time; `/text-embed` bypasses this lock so search/query embedding can run in parallel
+- requests sent through the gateway to image/PDF extraction endpoints are serialized by a global GPU lock so only one heavy forwarded endpoint request runs at a time; `/text-embed` bypasses this lock so search/query embedding can run in parallel
 - gateway global-lock waits are bounded by `GPU_GATEWAY_LOCK_WAIT_TIMEOUT_SECS` and return HTTP 503 when the lock stays busy too long
 - the gateway lock is leased; if a holder is wedged past